DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 It is reasonable to consider borrower's state, employment year and loan purpose as factors, since there is financial environment difference in different state, and longer employment year seems to have more stable income.

-However, there is not much significant difference according the the EDA for those three factors.
+However, there is not much significant difference according the EDA for those three factors.

 Maybe we could use the multilevel regression to show the result.